xp4xbox/Python-Backdoor/readme.md

 * Cross-platform server
 * Built-in keylogger
 * Ability to send command to all clients
-* Ability to capture screenshots/webcam snapshots
+* Ability to capture screenshots
 * Ability to upload/download files
 * Ability to send messages
 * Ability to run at startup